bright/new-www/content/blog/technology-for-invisible-diseases.md

 <div className="image">![ZOE](../../static/images/zoe.png "ZOE")</div>

 ZOE with their outside-of-the-box messaging was able to convince 142,768 people in the United Kingdom to take part in the survey.
 Explore insightful results of the “[The Big Poo Review](https://zoe.com/learn/fascinating-insights-from-the-big-poo-review)”.

+5. Your users shouldn’t be your guinea pigs because they will quickly lose trust in your solution.
+Implement tech trends with extra caution.
+A great example of this is introducing currently hot AI-based solutions.

+<blockquote><h2>Approaching AI in mental health methodically</h2><div>Generative AI is something I am currently responsible for while working on a mental health care application.
+While developing a solution supporting people's mental well-being, we need to approach this methodically.
+The last thing we want is to launch an AI solution that ends up discouraging people who are seeking mental health support, for example, by being ununderstandable by a bot.
+That's why we are currently focusing on creating various proofs of concept to determine which areas of the application can truly be enhanced with AI.
+Before we even begin testing them with users, we need to identify clear signs of the value that AI can deliver.
+The AI-based solutions must be primarily trustworthy for our mental health app users.</div><footer>Sławek Kopaczewski, Fullstack Developer at Bright Inventions</footer></blockquote>